filipre/filipre.github.io/_drafts/2020-03-26-data-science-interview.md

 **If a weight for one variable is higher than for another  —  can we say that this variable is more important? ‍⭐️**

-A higher weight has a higher contribution to the prediction.
-However, both weights could be important for the prediction.
+if normalized: yes, A higher weight has a higher contribution to the prediction.
+However, both weights could be important for the prediction. if not: then not.

 **When do we need to perform feature normalization for linear models?
 When it’s okay not to do it? ‍⭐️**

-L1 when not much data is available.

-TODO
+only if we have measures. for decision trees and regression

 ## Feature selection

-TODO

 **What is feature selection?
 Why do we need it? 👶**